Anirudh-thakur/FlaskNoteDetector/README.md

 CMD - python app.py (the file which will run the whole webApp)

+# Deploying models with StreamLit
+1. Install streamlit ( pip install streamlit) and import in new file
+2. Remove flask and flasger imports from the file
+3. Create a main function and call it (write the html file contents in the function)
+4. to run in browser use command streamlit run StreamLit.py

 # Steps followed :-
 1. Import data set